Outdoor Learning and Play

 As young children explore materials they will begin to wonder and question: What will happen if I put this here?
 How long do I need to make it?
 If I add water what will this look like?

-Quite often children become deeply engaged when constructing, they persevere to create their particular version because they want to make a ramp for their cars or a set of binoculars to use outside.
+Quite often a child can become deeply engaged when constructing, they persevere to create their particular version because they want to make a ramp for their cars or a set of binoculars to use outside.
+Concentration can increase and kids can spend long periods of time engaged in play.